TYPO3-Documentation/t3docs-wiki-migration/output_pages/OperatingSystem.rst

 Symbolic links [outdated wiki link] (symlinks) offer a great possibility to solve redundancies inside of TYPO3.

-Hint: There is a solution called Junction [outdated wiki link] which offers something like symlinks on Windows, however file junctions are not an integrated solution (but directory junctions are) and requires an NTFS file system: http://www.sysinternals.com/ntw2k/source/misc.shtml#junction [outdated link]
+Hint: There is a solution called `Junction <symlinks-on-windows>`__ which offers something like symlinks on Windows, however file junctions are not an integrated solution (but directory junctions are) and requires an NTFS file system: http://www.sysinternals.com/ntw2k/source/misc.shtml#junction [outdated link]